cha-namoth/cha-namoth.github.io/BlobToolKitv2_conda_HOWTO.md

 bowtie2 mapping of merged reads (slow, run on as many threads as possible with -p):

 	bowtie2 -x assembly.fasta -U ../genus_species.paired.trim.fastq -S genus_species.sam -p 10

+###### If Uniprot results are not taxified (OLD – YOU DO NOT USUALLY NEED TO DO THIS):
+You'll have to use blobtoolsv1 to do this.

+	conda activate blobtools_V1
+	/opt/blobtools/blobtools taxify -f contigs_vs_uniprot_ref.mts1.1e25.out -m /Data/databases/uniprot_ref_diamond/uniprot_ref_proteomes.taxids -s 0 -t 2

 ### Notes to incorporate